Who and How? Adverse Selection and flexible Moral Hazard: Characterization

-Invoking the generalized revelation principle \citep{myerson1982optimal}, we focus on direct revelation mechanisms.
-That is, schedules of the form $\{w_{\hat{\theta}}, \mu_{\hat\th}\}_{\hat{\theta}\in\Th}$, in which the principal elicits a type report $\hat \th$ from the agent and recommends an action $\mu_{\hat \th}$.
-It is without loss of generality to focus on mechanisms that induce truthtelling and obedience.
+Consider the joint case, where the principal does not observe the type nor does she directly control the distribution of outputs.
+Invoking the generalized revelation principle \citep{myerson1982optimal}, it is still without loss to focus on direct revelation mechanisms.
+That is, schedules of the form $\{w_{{\theta}}, \mu_{\th}\}_{{\theta}\in\Th}$, in which each $w_{\theta}\in \mathcal{W}$ and the principal elicits a type report $\hat \th$ from the agent and recommends an action $\mu_{\hat \th}$ such that the mechanism induces truthtelling and obedience.
 We refer to mechanisms in this class as \textit{incentive compatible} (IC) mechanisms:

 We consider only non-decreasing and right-continuous wage functions.
-This ensures that the set of $\mu$-best-responses of each type is non-empty also after any potential misreport, which will allow for a convenient representation of incentive compatibility.
+This ensures that the set of $\mu$-best-responses of each type is non-empty also after any potential misreport, which will allow for a convenient representation of incentive compatibility in the joint problem.
 The following result shows that the restriction to non-decreasing and right-continuous wages is without loss. \begin{lemma} Take any incentive compatible mechanism $\{ w_\th, \mu_\th\}_{\th \in \Th}$.
 The same outcome can be implemented with a wage schedule $ \{ \bar w_\th\}_{\th \in \Th} $ such that for all $\th$, the wage $\bar w_\th\colon X\to \real$ is non-decreasing and right-continuous.
 That is, $\{ \bar w_\th, \mu_\th\}_{\th \in \Th}$ is incentive compatible, and for all $\th\in \Th\colon \mu_\th \Paren{ \{x \colon \bar w_\th(x) \ne w_\th(x) \}} = 0$. \end{lemma} All proofs not contained in the main text are relegated to Appendix \ref{sec:proofs}.
 Given the monotonicity of the cost in output, it is intuitive that the agent facing wage function $w$ puts zero mass on any outcome $x$ for which there exists an outcome $y \in X$ such that $y<x$ and $w(y)\ge w(x)$.
 Similarly, the left-limit at an upward jump of $w$ is dominated.
 The proof of \Cref{lm:MonotoneWages} confirms also that using monotone and right-continuous wages does not create additional profitable deviations.

-Incentive compatibility \eqref{eq:IC} rules out any profitable deviation, jointly with respect to reports and actions.
-In particular, \eqref{eq:IC} implies the following two conditions, truth-telling (TT) and on-path obedience (OB):